 Need more evidence?
 According to Dr. Paul D. Reynolds, Director, Research Institute, Global Entrepreneurship Center, Worldwide, 300 million people are trying to start 150 million businesses.

-I'm here to help these people.
-The 300,000,000 people worldwide who either own a small business or want to.
+I'm here to help the 300,000,000 people worldwide who either own a small business or want to.
 We offer free resources, marketing/advertising services for restaurants and CPG brands, Business Value Reports, and seller services.
 You'll find us most on Facebook.

 Thank you for visiting our website.
 We really appreciate it.